Fragile (novel)

 Fragile is a novel by bestselling author Lisa Unger.
 It is the first book set in The Hollows, and features Jones Cooper.

+Reception

+Kirkus Reviews called it "Cleverly plotted and emotionally engaging."
+Jeff Ayers of the Associated Press wrote that Unger "steps back from her suspense roots this time to tell a slow, simmering, tragic tale."
+Publishers Weekly wrote: "Since the Hollows is so small, characters continually rehash secrets—and rumors—so that Unger relies too heavily on the community's interconnectedness to bolster her plot."

 Awards and honors

 Fragile was chosen by ABC's Good Morning America as a top book pick for great summer reads and selected as a Hot Book by Harper's Bazaar.
 Target named Lisa Unger an "Emerging Author".